camunda/camunda-docs-manual/content/user-guide/process-applications/maven-archetypes.md

 # Usage in IntelliJ IDEA

-1. On the "Welcome to IntelliJ IDEA" screen, click on "Configure" and select "Plugins" in the dropdown
+1. On the "Welcome to IntelliJ IDEA" screen, click on "Configure" and select "Plugins" in the dropdown.
-2. In the plugins dialog, click on "Browse repositories..."
+2. In the plugins dialog, click on "Browse repositories...".
-3. Search for the plugin "Maven Archetype Catalogs" and click on "Install"
+3. Search for the plugin "Maven Archetype Catalogs" and click on "Install".
-4. Restart IntelliJ IDEA
+4. Restart IntelliJ IDEA.
-5. On the "Welcome to IntelliJ IDEA" screen, click on "Configure" and select "Preferences" in the dropdown
+5. On the "Welcome to IntelliJ IDEA" screen, click on "Configure" and select "Preferences" in the dropdown.
-6. In the preferences window, navigate to: "Build, Execution, Deployment > Build Tools > Maven Archetype Catalogs"
+6. In the preferences window, navigate to: "Build, Execution, Deployment > Build Tools > Maven Archetype Catalogs".
+7. In the Maven Archetype Catalogs window, click on the "+" button, and in the opened "Add Archetype Catalog URL" modal window add the  URL of the catalog file: https://app.camunda.com/nexus/content/repositories/camunda-bpm/archetype-catalog.xml.
-7. To create a Maven project from an archetype, click on the "Welcome to IntelliJ IDEA" screen on "Create New Project"
+8. To create a Maven project from an archetype, click on the "Welcome to IntelliJ IDEA" screen on "Create New Project".
-8. In the new project dialog, click on the left side on "Maven", check "Create from archetype" and select any `org.camunda.bpm.archetype` entry
+9. In the new project dialog, click on the left side on "Maven", check "Create from archetype" and select any `org.camunda.bpm.archetype` entry.

 # Usage on Command Line